Dollar Tree DIY Solar Light Projects: 5 Easy Backyard Ideas

 2. Disassemble: Remove the solar unit from the stake.

-3. Weight Base: Flip the planter upside down and fill with pebbles or sand for stability.
+3. Weight Base: Flip the planter upside down and fill with pebbles or soil for stability.

 4. Attach: Glue the solar unit to the planter’s top (former bottom).